LucaCappelletti94/diesel-builders/README.md

 ## Helper Method Traits

-The `TableModel` derive automatically generates helper traits for each column, providing a fluent API for builders.
+The `TableModel` derive automatically generates helper traits for each column, providing a fluent API for models and builders.
 For a column like `animals::name`, it generates:

+- **`GetAnimalsName`** trait with methods:
+  - `name(&self)` - returns `&Type` for the column value

 - **`SetAnimalsName`** trait with methods:
   - `name(self, value)` - consumes and returns self